PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-february-2024.md

 ## The session's agenda was as follows:

 - [00:00](https://www.youtube.com/watch?v=HthBm3cbuno) Beginning of the session: the introduction
-- [01:35](https://youtu.be/HthBm3cbuno?t=95) Presentation: The plan for the Upgrade application, by [Fabien Vallon](https://github.com/fabienvallon)
+- [01:35](https://youtu.be/HthBm3cbuno?t=95) Presentation: the plan for the Upgrade application, by [Fabien Vallon](https://github.com/fabienvallon)
-- [17:58](https://youtu.be/HthBm3cbuno?t=1073) Presentation: Module developments techniques I wish I would use, by [Tomas Ilginis](https://github.com/tomas862)
+- [17:58](https://youtu.be/HthBm3cbuno?t=1073) Presentation: module developments techniques I wish I would use, by [Tomas Ilginis](https://github.com/tomas862)

 You can use the timestamps to jump directly to the parts you want to watch.